CBSE Notes Class 9 Science Chapter 1 Matter In Our Surroundings

 Observation: The colour remains visible even after dilution, showing that each crystal contains millions of particles that disperse further.

-Look around and observe that matter exists in three distinct states: solid, liquid, and gas.
+Look around and observe that states of matter exists in three distinct states: solid, liquid, and gas.
 These states result from variations in the characteristics of the particles of matter.

 Matter can change its physical state by altering temperature, pressure, or both.
 For example, heating can turn a solid into a liquid (melting) or a liquid into a gas (evaporation), while cooling can reverse these processes.
 Increasing pressure can also turn gases into liquids or solids.